 course or section at any level within the past academic year.

-- Must be nominated by the student's academic school or department.
+- Must be nominated by the student's academic college or department.

 Degree candidates carrying the title of instructor or lecturer are not eligible for this award.